near/docs/docs/1.concepts/1.basics/overview.md

 ---
-id: new-to-near
+id: overview
-title: What is NEAR?
-sidebar_label: 💡 What is NEAR?
+title: Quick Overview
 ---

-Welcome!
-NEAR is a blockchain that has been built from the ground up to be high-performant, incredibly secure, and infinitely scalable all while supporting sustainability.

-Simply put, NEAR is a [layer one](https://blockchain-comparison.com/blockchain-protocols/), [sharded](https://near.org/blog/near-launches-nightshade-sharding-paving-the-way-for-mass-adoption), [proof-of-stake](https://en.wikipedia.org/wiki/Proof_of_stake) blockchain built for usability and scalability.

-## Why Build on NEAR? {#why-build-on-near}

-- NEAR's [proof of stake](https://en.wikipedia.org/wiki/Proof_of_stake) network is sustainable and **[certified carbon-neutral](https://near.org/blog/the-near-blockchain-is-climate-neutral/)**.
-- Almost infinitely scalable and resilient to short-term usage spikes through [sharding](https://near.org/blog/near-launches-nightshade-sharding-paving-the-way-for-mass-adoption).
-- [Human-readable account names](https://docs.near.org/concepts/basics/account) _(`alice.near` instead of `0x71C7656EC7ab88b098defB751B7401B5f6d8976F`)_
-- Fast. [~1.2 second](https://explorer.near.org/) block production time.
-- 1000x lower transaction fees for users.
-- 30% of gas fees are paid out to smart contract developers.
-- Interoperable with Ethereum using [Rainbow Bridge](https://rainbowbridge.app/transfer) _(first trustless bridge ever created)_.
-- EVM compatible with [Project Aurora](http://www.aurora.dev) _(Deploy your Solidity contracts with ease)_.
-- Free educational courses with live teachers at [NEAR University](http://near.university).
-- Project funding available through our [Grants Program](http://near.org/grants).
+Lets start with a quick overview of the different elements that compose the NEAR blockchain.

 ---

-## Quick Overview

-### Accounts
+## Accounts

-As mentioned earlier, NEAR uses human-readable account names such as `alice.near` or `bob.near` instead of a public hash such as`0x71C7656EC7ab88b098defB751B7401B5f6d8976F`.
+NEAR uses human-readable account names such as `alice.near` or `bob.near` instead of a public hash such as`0x71C7656EC7ab88b098defB751B7401B5f6d8976F`.

 These accounts also have the permission to create subaccounts such as `nft.alice.near` or `example2.bob.near`.
 It's important to know that only the root account can create the subaccount.
 So only `alice.near` can create `nft.alice.near` and only `nft.alice.near` can create `example.nft.alice.near`.
 Note that `alice.near` ***does not*** have permission to create `example.nft.alice.near`.
 Only the direct parent account has permission to create a subaccount.